HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 To edit voice state use the `self_mute` and the `self_deaf` parameters of `change_voice_state`.

-This event is optional to be handled, but recommended to overwrite.
+Handling this event is optional, but its recommended overwriting it.

 ```py
 gateway = client.gateway_for(guild_id)